gtache/scalajs-gradle/README.md

 ## Usage
 `gradlew FastOptJS`, `gradlew FullOptJS` or `gradlew NoOptJS` to compile everything.

-Simply `gradlew` to run the default FastOptJS task.

 There is also `gradlew CleanAll` which will delete the build and js directories.

 You can run the generated javascript file with `gradlew runJS -Pclassname='nameOfClass' -Pmethname='nameOfMeth'`, where Pclassname is the full name of the class (main.scala.*name* in the scalajs-plugin-test project) and where Pmethname is optional (default is main).
 It requires Node.js to be on PATH.